microsoft/WhatTheHack/015-Serverless/Student/Challenge-06.md

 });
 ```
 4. Create a new Azure Function App, from the Azure "Resources" section, in the region of your choice
 5. Deploy the `savePlateData` function to that Azure Function App, from the Azure "Workspace" Local Project you just created.
 You are asked if you want to Stream logs, click on it.
+If it disconnects after a while, stop and start again (from the Function App menu in VS Code)
-6. Add a new Application Setting `wth-serverless_DOCUMENTDB` with the connection string (or the KeyVault Secret reference) to Cosmos DB `LicensePlates`
+6. Add a new Application Setting `cosmosDBConnectionString` with the connection string (or the corresponding KeyVault Secret reference) to Cosmos DB `LicensePlates`
 7. From the Azure Portal, open the Function app, function `savePlateData`, and go to Integration.
 From the Event Grid Trigger, add an event grid subscription
     * Name should contain &quot;SAVE&quot;
     * Event Schema: Event Grid Schema.